 The best racing games for PC.
 That’s a broad term that holds a huge range of different experiences within it.
 At one end of the gamut are hardcore racing simulators with such precise handling models and advanced physics that real racing drivers use them in their training for the track.

-At the other lies Driver: San Francisco, a game about a comatose detective hopping between people’s minds.
+On the other lies Driver: San Francisco, a game about a comatose detective hopping between people’s minds.
 How many other genres can make that claim?

 When putting together our recommendations, we favor newer iterations of realism-focused sims and games with official licenses because of new counts for a lot in those areas.

-However, there’s plenty of room for older titles with a more timeless quality, and some classics that deserve recognition for their contribution to furthering the genre.
+However, there’s plenty of room for older titles with more timeless quality, and some classics that deserve recognition for their contribution to furthering the genre.
 Just as long as they’re a) still playable and b) still fun to drive.

 This file also analyzes to thump a balance between high-fidelity racing sims, “sim-lite” racing games for pc that balance realism with approachability, and action-oriented arcade racers.
-And if you require to add more verisimilitude into each one, so that is the best steering wheel for PC.
+And if you require to add more verisimilitude into each one, that is the best steering wheel for a PC.